-Being a small island, most of the attractions are within an hour of each other, making it easy to tick off a few activities within a day, without tiring car journeys.
+Being a small island, most of the attractions are within an hour of each other, making it easy to tick off a few activities within a day without much hassle.

 A wonderful weekend or short break destination, there are many places to explore and enjoy if you have the luxury of staying longer.
-And hotel choices are vast too, with Penang having a beautiful coastline dotted with gorgeous accommodation.
+Hotel choices are vast too, with Penang having a beautiful coastline dotted with gorgeous accommodation.

 Below, you will find our Penang family blog post containing all you need to know about the best things to do in Penang, Malaysia, as well as the best places to stay for your ultimate holiday in Penang!